-You can downgrade configurations (including the memory size and the number of vCPU cores) of Subscription instances.
-The configurations immediately take effect after instance restart.
+This topic describes how to downgrade configurations of Subscription instances, including the memory size and the number of vCPUs.
+The changes take effect immediately after an instance is restarted.

 - You can downgrade configurations of only one instance at a time.

 - You can change the instance configurations only to lower-level configurations.
-That is, changes to configurations of the same level or a higher level are not allowed.
+Changes to configurations of the same level or a higher level are not allowed.

 - You can only downgrade the configurations of each instance a maximum of three times.
 Configuration downgrade operations include instance configuration downgrades, bandwidth configuration downgrades, and cloud disk billing method adjustments.

 - The time interval between two downgrade operations must be at least 5 minutes.

 The configurations of an instance can be downgraded only if the instance meets the following conditions: